 Jacqui Empson-High, Counsellor and Supervisor

-Hello, my name is Jacqui and I am an experienced Person-Centred counsellor offering general counselling and with particular interest and experience in bereavement and losses of all kinds including bereavement by suicide and loss of a companion animal/pet.
+Hello, my name is Jacqui and I am an experienced Person-Centred counsellor offering general counselling and with particular interest and experience in bereavement and losses of all kinds including bereavement by suicide, sudden trauma and loss of a companion animal/pet.

 Loss can include redundancy, miscarriage, abortion and anything that leaves a sense of emptiness that is hard to explain or cope with.

 I also have an interest in working creatively within the Person-Centred approach.